 - 1/8 teaspoon salt

-Mixing the dough – by hand or via machine:
+Mix the dough – by hand or via machine

-If you don’t have a food processor, hand mixing will work just fine, as shown in the gallery below.
+If you don’t have a food processor, hand mixing will work just fine, as shown in the image above.
 I added all the ingredients to the bowl (or pot in my case), then used my handy dandy pastry blender to get the mix going.
 After it became somewhat crumbly (middle image below) I used my hands to blend the mix into dough.

 - My dough felt fairly workable after I got it mixed, so I rolled it right away.
 If your dough is too soft and sticky to roll, try chilling it in the fridge for a while.

 - Lightly flour a surface, grab your rolling pin and roll your dough out to 1/8 inch thick.
 I didn’t measure mine, and I think it was a little thick, but that’s fine.
 You’ll just get fewer crackers.